olahepelto/tilt-logger/README.md

 # tilt-logger
-Script that logs bluetooth TILT hydrometer data in range
+Script that logs bluetooth TILT Hydrometer data in range

+Needed this for my personal use.
+Feel free to fork and develop further.